grafana/github-datasource/docs/sources/annotations/_index.md

 ![Annotations on a graph](/media/docs/grafana/data-sources/github/annotations.png)

-With annotations, you can display:
+With annotations, you can display the following GitHub resources on a graph:

 - Commits
 - Issues
-- Pull Requests
+- Pull requests
 - Releases
 - Tags

-on a graph.

 All annotations require that you select a field to display on the annotation, and a field that represents the time that the event occurred.

 ![Annotations editor](/media/docs/grafana/data-sources/github/annotations-editor.png)

-If you want to add titles or tags to the annotations, you can add additional Fields with the appropriate types.
+If you want to add titles or tags to the annotations, you can add additional fields with the appropriate types.

 For more information on how to configure a query, refer to [Built-in query editor](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/#built-in-query).